makbn/docker_basics_tutorial/README.md

 ### CMD

 The command CMD, similarly to RUN, can be used for executing a specific command.
-However, unlike RUN it is not executed during build, but when a container is instantiated using the image being built.
+However, unlike RUN it is not executed during the build, but when a container is instantiated using the image being built.
 Therefore, it should be considered as an initial, default command that gets executed (i.e. run) with the creation of containers based on the image.

-**To clarify:** an example for CMD would be running an application upon creation of a container which is already installed using RUN (e.g. RUN apt-get install …) inside the image.
+**To clarify:** an example for CMD would be running an application upon creation of a container that is already installed using RUN (e.g. RUN apt-get install …) inside the image.
 This default application execution command that is set with CMD becomes the default and replaces any command which is passed during the creation.

 ```dockerfile
 From ubuntu:latest